 You aren’t supposed to let the soil get dry during the growing season.
 The only sign that you should stop watering will be when the tops of the potato plants turn yellow.

 Your irrigation methods might be so inconsistent that the potatoes aren’t able to grow properly.
-If this continues, then the potatoes might die on you before they can flower.
+If this continues, then they might die on you before they can flower.

 If you’re having issues with moisture retention for some reason, then you might need to add some organic mulch near the potatoes.
 It can help them to retain moisture and it might make it easier to keep them watered properly.